 - TRDRP New Investigator Award applicants must have PI-status at the sponsoring institution at the time of award start date. - Please note that the New Investigator awards offered by the NIH are different from those offered by TRDRP.
 TRDRP New Investigator Awards are not mentored awards and require an independent PI status at the sponsoring institution.
-Applicants who do not currently have PI status are required to submit a letter from their Department Chair stating that the applicant will be granted PI status by the award start date.

-- Awardees are required to commit at least 50 percent effort to activities supported by this award for the first year.
+Applicants who do not currently have PI status are required to submit a letter from their Department Chair stating that the applicant will be granted PI status by the award start date. - Awardees are required to commit at least 50 percent effort to activities supported by this award for the first year.
 Awardees may reduce effort to not less than 10 percent in years 2 and 3 pending successful milestone completion. - At the time of award start date, no more than five years should have elapsed since an applicant completed formal postdoctoral training, or since the doctoral degree if no postdoctoral training.
-Some applicants may have lapses in their research or research training, or may have periods of less than full-time effort.
-TRDRP will consider requests to extend the new investigator eligibility period for reasons that may include but are not limited to: medical conditions, disability, family care responsibilities, clinical training, natural disasters (e.g., pandemics), or active-duty military service.
-These exceptions will be determined on a case-by-case basis at the sole discretion of TRDRP.
-Please briefly describe the reason for the requested extension and the number of months for the requested extension in your Letter of Intent. - If a New Investigator Award application is resubmitted, the eligibility period is based on the award start date of this Call for Applications. - Applicant must enter the end date of their last postdoctoral training, as listed in their Biographical Sketch. - U.S. citizenship is not a requirement.
+Some applicants may have lapses in their research or research training or may have periods of less than full-time effort.
+TRDRP will consider requests to extend the new investigator eligibility period for reasons that may include but are not limited to medical conditions, disability, family care responsibilities, clinical training, natural disasters (e.g., pandemics), or active-duty military service.
+These exceptions will be determined on a caseby-case basis at the sole discretion of TRDRP.
+Please briefly describe the reason for the requested extension and the number of months for the requested extension in your Letter of Intent. - If a New Investigator Award application is resubmitted, the eligibility period is based on the award start date of this Call for Applications. - Applicants must enter the end date of their last postdoctoral training, as listed in their Biographical Sketch. - U.S. citizenship is not a requirement.

 - Responsiveness to intent of the award mechanism: Does the applicant describe how the study will generate pilot data for future funding or will expand an established line of research?
-Does the applicant describe how the project will address one or more TRDRP research priorities (Appendix A)? - Tobacco-relatedness: If the proposed research is completed would the outcomes be informative or beneficial for current and prior commercial tobacco product users?
-Do basic and preclinical science studies of tobacco-related diseases, substantially incorporate nicotine and/or other constituents of commercial tobacco products into the research plan?
-Do clinical, translational, or implementation studies inform prevention and/or involve human subjects that have a history of commercial tobacco product use? - Innovation: Does the research adapt existing methods or technologies to new uses or with understudied populations, propose new paradigms, challenge existing paradigms or is it otherwise highly creative in one or more of the following ways: the concept or question, research methods or technologies?
+Does the applicant describe how the project will address one or more TRDRP research priorities (Appendix A)? - Responsiveness to the needs of California's Tobacco Control Community: If the proposed research is completed would the outcomes be informative or beneficial for current and prior commercial tobacco product users?
+Do clinical, translational, or implementation studies inform prevention and/or involve human subjects that have a history of commercial tobacco product use?
+How strongly does the proposed research align with California's tobacco control efforts, as outlined in the TEROC Plan and California Endgame Policy Platform found here. - Innovation: Does the research adapt existing methods or technologies to new uses or with understudied populations, propose new paradigms, challenge existing paradigms or is it otherwise highly creative in one or more of the following ways: the concept or question, research methods or technologies?
 Does the proposed research represent proof-of-concept or more than an incremental advance upon published data?
 For example, does the project challenge existing interventions, clinical practice or policy; address an innovative hypothesis or critical barrier to progress in the field?